timolson/cointrader/README.md

 ## Schema
 [Schema Diagram](http://drive.google.com/open?id=0BwrtnwfeGzdDU3hpbkhjdGJoRHM)

+### Bar
+The common OHLC or open/high/low/close for a standard duration of time like one minute.
+These can be generated from `Trade`s or `Tick`s and are not collected from data providers.

+### Book
+All the `Bid`s and `Ask`s for a `MarketListing` at a given point in time.  `Book`s are one of the two main types of `MarketData` we collect from the `Market`s, the other being `Trade`s.

+### Currency
+This class is used instead of java.util.Currency because the builtin Currency class cannot handle non-ISO currency codes like "DOGE" or "42".
+Also, we track whether a Currency is fiat or crypto, and an accounting basis for the Currency is also stored (see DiscreteAmount)

+### DiscreteAmount
+This class is used to represent all prices and volumes.
+It acts like an integer counter, except the base step-size is not necessarily 1.
+A `DiscreteAmount` has both a `long count` and a `double basis`.
+The `basis` is the "pip size" or what the minimum increment is, and the `count` is the number of increments in the value, so that the value of the DiscreteAmount is `count*basis`.
+This sophistication is required to handle things like trading Swiss Francs, which are rounded to the nearest nickel (0.05).
+To represent CHF 0.20 as a `DiscreteAmount`, we use `basis=0.05` and `count=4`, meaning we have four nickels or 0.20.
+This approach is also used for trading volumes, so that we can understand the minimum trade amounts.
+MarketListings record both a priceBasis and a volumeBasis which indicate the step sizes for trading a particular Listing on that Market.
+Operations on `DiscreteAmount`s may have remainders or rounding errors, which are optionally passed to a delegate `RemainderHandler`, which may apply the fractional amount to another account, ignore the remainder, etc. See Superman 2.

 ### EntityBase
 This is the root class for anything which can be persisted.  getId() gives a UUID, which is stored in the db as a `BINARY(16)`.

 ### Event
 A subtype of `EntityBase`, any subclass of `Event` may be published to Esper.

-### Market
-An exchange. place which holds and trades `Listing`s of `Fungible`s,

-### Listing
-A `Listing` has a symbol and is related to a `Market`.
-In our system, the BTC.LTC pair on BTC-e is a different `Listing` than BTC.LTC at BTC China.
-A `Listing` has a base `Fungible` (the `Fungible` being bought) and a quote `Fungible` (the `Fungible` with which you pay)

-### MarketListing
-A `MarketListing` represents a `Listing` (BTC.USD) on a specific `Market` (BITSTAMP), and this is the primary class for tradeable securities.
-Note that using `MarketListing` allows us to differentiate between prices for the same security on different exchanges, facilitating arbitrage.

 ### Fungible
 A `Fungible` is anything that can be traded for another similar item of the same type.
 Fungibles include `Currency`, Stocks, Bonds, Options, etc.

+### Listing
+A `Listing` has a symbol but is not related to a `Market`.
+Generally, it represents a tradeable security like BTC.USD when there is no need to differentiate between the same security on different Markets.
+Usually, you want to use `MarketListing` instead, unless you are creating an order which wants to trade a Listing without regard to the account or Market where the trading occurs.

+### Market
+An exchange. place which holds and trades `Listing`s of `Fungible`s,

 ### MarketData
 `MarketData` is the parent class of `Trade`, `Tick`, and `Bar`.  `MarketData` has a `getTimeReceived()` method.
 The standard `Event.time` field should be set to the original instant the event (a `Trade`) occured at the remote server.
 The `getTimeReceived()` field then records the *local time* the event was received and created.

+### MarketListing
+A `MarketListing` represents a `Listing` (BTC.USD) on a specific `Market` (BITSTAMP), and this is the primary class for tradeable securities.
+Note that using `MarketListing` allows us to differentiate between prices for the same security on different exchanges, facilitating arbitrage.

+### RemoteEvent
+Many `Event`s, like `MarketData`s, happen remotely.  `RemoteEvent` allows us to record the time we received an event separately from the time the event happened.
+The standard `Event.getTime()` field returns the time the event originally occured, and additionally, `RemoteEvent.getTimeReceived()` records the first instant we heard about the event in the Coin Trader system.
+This will help us to understand transmission and processing delays between the markets and our trading clients.

+### Tick
+This records the last trade price of a `Listing` at an instant in time.
+It is not a `Trade`.
+Tick is a time-based pulse which reports instantaneous snapshots of the last trade price and current spread.
+Ticks may be generated from a stream of `Trade`s and are not collected from data providers.
+To generate Ticks from Trade and Book data, attach the
+`tickwindow` module to your Esper.

 ### Trade
 This is the most useful kind of `MarketData` to generate.
 It describes one transaction: the time, security, price, and volume.

-### Tick
-This records the last trade price of a `Listing` at an instant in time.
-It is not a `Trade`.
-Tick is a time-based pulse which reports instantaneous snapshots of the last trade price.
-These may be generated from a stream of `Trades`.

-### Bar
-The common OHLC or open / high / low / close for a standard duration of time like one minute.
-These can be generated from `Trade`s or `Tick`s

-### Book
-All the `Bid`s and `Ask`s for a `Listing` at a given point in time.

 ## Esper
 Esper is a Complex Event Processing system which allows you to write SQL-like statements that can select time series.
 For example: